gabrielblain/PowerSDI/README.md

 conf.int: A character variable ("Yes" or "No") defining if the function must calculate confidence intervals.
 Default is "Yes". sig.level: A numeric variable (between 0.90 and 0.95) defining the significance level for parameter the confidence intervals.
 Default is 0.95.
 ## Value
-Absolute mean error (AME), Square root of the mean squared error (RMSE), Willmott’s indices of agreement: original (dorig), Modified (dmod) and refined (dref), Pearson determination coefficient (R2).
+Absolute mean error (AME), Square root of the mean squared error (RMSE), Willmott's indices of agreement: original (dorig), Modified (dmod) and refined (dref), Pearson determination coefficient (R2).
 If conf.int="Yes", confidence intervals are calculated.
 ## Examples
 data("ObsEst")
 Accuracy(obs_est = ObsEst, conf.int = "Yes", sig.level = 0.95)